-- 1. Hire and have 100% of contracted staff on board within 90 days of contract execution - 2.
-Complete HMIS training for at least one staff member within 60 days of contract execution - 3.
+- 1. Make all reasonable efforts to hire and have 100% staff within 90 days of contract execution. - 2.
+Complete HMIS and CHA training for at least one staff member within 90 days of contract execution - 3.
 Complete Housing First Aid/Diversion training within 90 days of contract execution - 4.
-Complete and submit for approval first draft of agency program manual within 180 days of contract execution (including safety and grievance policies) - 5.
-Staff will participate in Built For Zero (BFZ) Case Conferencing within 30 days of being hired
+Submit agency program manual and policies within 180 days of contract execution including safety and grievance policies (including safety and grievance policies). - 5.
+Staff will participate in Built For Zero (BFZ) Case Conferencing within 30 days of being hired. - 6.
+Staff complete RLRA training and attend an RLRA Orientation within 30 days of being hired.